-- Committee assignments – A list of WiD’s committees, which includes expected time commitment/month for each.
+- Committee assignments – A list of WID’s committees, which includes expected time commitment/month for each.
 These positions are for one year at a time from September to June.
 Many of the assignments are made in the fall, but additional needs may arise over the course of the year.

-- Welcome Project – WiD prides itself on being a welcoming community.
+- Welcome Project – WID prides itself on being a welcoming community.
 You know how hard it is to attend an event when you don’t know someone already.
 So we have established this corps whose mission is to reach out at each event to make sure that all members and guests are comfortable and connected.

 - Other micro-volunteer opportunities that may arise during the year, like a resume review program, a coaching meeting, or a brainstorming session.
-With your resume on file, we can more easily get you involved when these opportunities become available.
+With your name on file, we can more easily get you involved when these opportunities become available.

-WiD Volunteer Opportunities:
+WID Volunteer Opportunities:

-Luncheons Committee: Plan and manage the four annual luncheon series including recruitment and coordination of speakers and tactics for promotion and execution.
+Plan and manage the four annual luncheon series including recruitment and coordination of speakers and tactics for promotion and execution.
 Strong skills in project management and event planning, as well as a vast fundraising leadership network, are preferred.
 Less than one hour is the average monthly time commitment.

 Special Programs Committee: